Stankec/hacker_news_ranking/README.md

 )
 ```

+The `rank` method will return a new instance of an `Array`.
+While `rank!` will
+modify the passed object.

 ## Contributing

-Contributions are much welcome!

 Please feel free to fork this project and to make pull requests.
+Support for
+more ORMs, features and bugfixes are always welcome.

 ## License

+`TODO`